josemespinoza/PotentialX/README.md

 Assumptions:
  1. Analysis is for events in the past.
  2. Events and Peoples data stores are physicaly located in the same hosting infrastructure.
+ 3. SQl server is already installed in the server and in the same directory as in the create DB scripts.

 Questions: